window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-4RPBYZKZL7');

 • Have developed Leadership and Management skills needed for the role

-• Understand the Health and Safety responsibities of an HOD
+• Understand the Health and Safety responsibities of a leader / HOD

 • Have strategies and tactics for managing a team